-As mentioned, this is the first-ever strategic plan developed by WSA, and it continues to evolve year to year.
-Recognizing the critical need for such planning and an associated document, WSA initiated a comprehensive, detailed, multi-month planning effort to ensure the successful development of this document in 2017 and has continued to review and update it annually since then.
-This effort included a review of the current mission, vision and core values; professional readings, research, and discussions; an assessment of WSA's strengths and weaknesses, as well as current and future challenges; a vision of what strategic success looks like; and a mechanism and process to operationalize the objectives in order to achieve strategic success by 2028.
+As mentioned, this is an evolving and fluid strategic plan developed by WSA and reviewed annually.
+Recognizing the critical need for such planning and an associated document, WSA initiated a comprehensive, detailed, multi-month planning effort to ensure the successful development of this document in 2017.
+This effort included a review of the current mission, vision and core values; professional readings, research, and discussions; an assessment of WSA's strengths and weaknesses, as well as current and future challenges; a vision of what strategic success looks like; and a mechanism and process to operationalize the objectives in order to achieve strategic success within a five year timeframe.